How are medicines regulated?

 Check if you need to provide a prescription.
 Australian-based pharmacies only sell prescription medicines online if you provide a valid Australian prescription.

 Also think about how it will affect you if the post is delayed and you do not receive your medicine in time.

 - Talk to your doctor or pharmacist before buying medicines online.

 - If you want to buy medicines online, buy them from a company based in Australia.
 Investigate the company thoroughly.

-- If you're thinking of buying from overseas, check the Office of Drug Control's list of drugs and ingredients that can't be imported into Australia unless you have permission.
+- If you are thinking of buying from overseas, check The Office of Drug Control's list of drugs and ingredients that cannot be imported into Australia unless you have permission.

 - Be wary of wild claims — if a therapeutic product or a deal sounds too good to be true, it probably is.

 Learn more here about the development and quality assurance of healthdirect content.